-The Learning Resource Centre is based in the first-floor pod, staff here assist students to find information relating to homework and assignments as well as supporting research for the Extended Project Qualification (EPQ).
-All students have access to a wealth of online resources; text books, journals, magazines and much more all at the click of a link on a QR code.
+The Learning Resource Centre is based in the first-floor pod.
+All students have access to a wealth of online resources; textbooks, journals, magazines and much more all at the click of a link on a QR code.

 The LRCs and IT classrooms are well resourced to support all academic study.
 Students have their own portal page and a College e-mail account.